swiftlang/swift-evolution/proposals/NNNN-custom-isolation-checking-for-serialexecutor.md

 ### Extended executor comparison mechanism

-With this proposal, the logic for checking if the "current" executor is the same as the "expected" executor changes becomes as follows:
+With this proposal, the logic for checking if the current executor is the same as an expected executor changes as follows:

 - obtain current executor
   - if no current executor exists, ​​use heurystics to detect the "main actor" executor